leolani/cltl-g2kmore/README.md

 # cltl-g2kmore

+This application uses an episodic Knowledge Graph to drive the communication with a user witht he goal to learn about the Activities of Daily Life (ADL), such as eating, cooking, visiting friends, watching movies, sleeping, etc.

 Higher order **INTENT** model following a Belief-Desire-Intent model.
-The goal of this model is to get more knowledgeable about a topic of a certain type, aboit you as a person or Amsterdam as a city.
+The goal of this model is to get more knowledgeable about a topic of a certain type, about you as a person or Amsterdam as a city.
 The module proceeds according to the following steps, defined in _take_action(target, type):

 1. _define(target, type): defines the goals